ffund/tcp-ip-essentials/online-faq.md

 ### What should I do if I need extra time on a lab assignment because of a disability?

-If you need extra time on an assignment because of a disability (for example: you need to take frequent breaks from a computer screen because of a vision problem, or you have an executive function disorder), you will need to work with the Moses Center to request accommodations beyond the "48 free late hours".
+If you need extra time on an assignment because of a disability (for example: you need to take frequent breaks from a computer screen because of a vision problem, or you have an executive function disorder), you will need to work with the Moses Center to request accommodations.
 Please refer to the "Moses Center Statement of Disability" section.

 (Note that disability accommodations are not retroactive, so you should begin this process at the beginning of the semester if you think you may need it, rather than waiting until you are already struggling.)